sabman/aicasts.com/011-mobilitydb.md

 In the first `INSERT` statement we group the rows in the `trips_input` table by `trip_id` and `date` while keeping the `route_id` atribute, use the `array_agg` function to construct an array containing the temporal points composing the `trip` ordered by time, and compute the `trip` from this array using the function `tgeompointseq`.

 As explained above, table `trips_input` only contains the first date of a trip.
 In the second `INSERT` statement we add the `trips` for all the other dates with the function `shift`.

+# Chapter 3.
+Managing Google Location History

+## Loading Google Location History Data

+By activating the Location History in your Google account, you let Google track where you go with every mobile device.
+You can view and manage your Location History information through Google Maps Timeline.
+The data is provided in JSON format.
+An example of such a file is as follows.